7 Common Zinc Styles for Building Structures

 Zinc panels can last up to 50 years under the right conditions.
 They have also been known to last more than 100 years in some parts of Europe.

 Depending on the manufacturer, zinc panels come in a variety of sizes, configurations, and finishes.
-They can be bent or shaped to fit over curves or around obstacles, making them extremely flexible.
+You can bend or shape them to fit over curves or around obstacles, making them extremely flexible.

 Zinc roofs and walls are propelling modern architecture forward.
 Here are a few of the most popular zinc panel models on the market today: